LUNCH AND LEARN

 NEXUS has conducted training seminars for architects, contractors, Building Department officials, Naval Facilities Engineering Command (NAVFAC), and the US Army Corp of Engineers on all aspects of building envelope design, installation and testing nationwide.

-Thermal Performance: Modeling & Bridging
+Thermal Performance: Modeling and Thermal Bridging

-Window design And Selection
+Window Design and Selection

 Vapor Barriers and Water Content in Walls